arduino/actions/README.md

-# actions
+# Arduino GitHub Actions

-This repository contains custom GitHub Actions used across Arduino's codebase.
-Usage informations for each Action can be found in their respective folders.
+This repository contains a set of GitHub Actions officially provided and maintained by Arduino.
+Usage informations can be found in their respective folders.

 * [setup-arduino-cli](./setup-arduino-cli) makes the
 [Arduino CLI](https://github.com/Arduino/arduino-cli)